ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * **Cursor Scale Multiplier:** The scale multiplier to scale the pointer cursor object by in relation to the `Scale Factor`.
  * **Cursor Match Target Rotation:** The cursor will be rotated to match the angle of the target surface if this is true, if it is false then the pointer cursor will always be horizontal.
  * **Cursor Distance Rescale:** Rescale the cursor proportionally to the distance from the tracer origin.
+ * **Maximum Cursor Scale:** The maximum scale the cursor is allowed to reach.
+This is only used when rescaling the cursor proportionally to the distance from the tracer origin.
  * **Custom Tracer:** A custom game object to use as the appearance for the pointer tracer.
 If this is empty then a Box primitive will be created and used.
  * **Custom Cursor:** A custom game object to use as the appearance for the pointer cursor.
 If this is empty then a Sphere primitive will be created and used.